cartesi/staking-pool/README.md

 ### FlatRateCommission

-Flat Rate is the simplest form of commission possible: a set % of cut of the reward.
+Flat rate is the simplest form of commission possible: a set % of cut of the reward.
 The owner sets the % they want as a cut for managing the pool systems at the time of deployment.
 The fee can be lowered at any time.
 However, it is bounded by two limits when raising the fee:

--   After raising the fee once, they must wait for a predefined timeout to raise the fee again.
+-   After raising the fee once, they must wait for a predefined timeout to raise it again.
--   They can only raise at most `maxRaise` at a time. (eg.: maxRaise=5%, so a fee of 3% can only go to 8% in one step)
+-   They can only raise at most `maxRaise` at a time. (e.g.: maxRaise=5%, so a fee of 3% can only go to 8% in one step)

 ### GasTaxCommission

 The gas tax is a commission rule based on gas costs.
 The pool manager sets how much gas they want to be reimbursed, and then this contract makes two conversions using Chainlink oracles: gas-> ether-> ctsi.
-Using  oracles, it multiplies the configured gas amount by the current average gasPrice to obtain the equivalent ETH value, then it converts that ETH value to CTSI by getting the price of the ETH-CTSI pair from a price oracle.
-The end result is the commission taken from reward.
+Using oracles, it multiplies the configured gas amount by the current average gasPrice to obtain the equivalent ETH value; then, it converts that ETH value to CTSI by getting the price of the ETH-CTSI pair from a price oracle.
+The result is the commission taken from the reward.

 It also follows the same rules as the FlatRate.
 The owner can lower the at any time, but it is bounded by two limits when raising the fee:

--   After raising the fee once, they must wait for a predefined timeout to raise the fee again.
+-   After raising the fee once, they must wait for a predefined timeout to raise it again.
 -   They can only raise at most `maxRaise` at a time. (e.g., maxRaise=20000, so a fee of 200000 gas can only go to 220000 in one step)

 ## Block Producer

 In this section, we handle the actual block production in a transaction started by the Noether node.
 The `produceBlock` function handles the PoS system call and processes the reward by taking a commission and adding the rest into the overall stake.

 The commission (fees) are sent directly to the pool manager's wallet.
-The balance of the pool gets the remaining reward and, because we don't issue new shares at this moment, the distribution automatically happens as intended, by increasing the share value.
+The balance of the pool gets the remaining reward and, because we don't issue new shares at this moment, the distribution automatically happens as intended by increasing the share value.

 <p align="center"><img src="producer.png" alt="producer diagram" title= "producer diagram" width="60%" /></p>